mcguffin/acf-quickedit-fields/readme.txt

 = When will you support the Non-ACF Field XYZ? =

-Presumbly I won't – I'm sorry.
+Presumbly I won't.
 However, there are some [plugin filters and actions](https://github.com/mcguffin/acf-quickedit-fields/wiki/Plugin-Filters) that might come in handy, if you decide to write an implementation by yourself.

 I even wrote a [tutorial page](https://github.com/mcguffin/acf-quickedit-fields/wiki/Tutorial:-Custom-Field-Integration) on how to write our own field type integration.

-= I found a bug.
-Where should I post it? =
+= I'm having trouble. =

 Please use the issues section in the [GitHub-Repository](https://github.com/mcguffin/acf-quickedit-fields/issues).
+A well described issue that can be reproduced quickly is more likely to be fixed quickly.

-I will most likely not maintain the forum support forum on wordpress.org.
+I will most likely not maintain the support forum on wordpress.org.
 Anyway, other users might have an answer for you, so it's worth a shot.

+= I'm having trouble with WooCommerce. =

+Welcome to the world of commerce.

+If you are located in the EU, you can [hire me](https://flyingletters.net) for the usual market price of an IT guy in central europe.

+Outside the EU you can try to fix it yourself or find someone who does.
+I will likely accept well crafted and tested pull request in the [GitHub-Repository](https://github.com/mcguffin/acf-quickedit-fields).

 = I'd like to suggest a feature.
 Where should I post it? =